List of regions of the Netherlands: Subregions

-The subregions (Dutch: landstreek (plural: landstreken), literally translating to a combination of 'land/country area/region') are non-administrative area in the Netherlands that can be demarcated on grounds of cohesion with regards to culture or landscape.
+The subregions (Dutch: streek or landstreek (plural: (land)streken), literally translating to a combination of 'land/country area/region') are non-administrative area in the Netherlands that can be demarcated on grounds of cohesion with regards to culture or landscape.
 This means that a landstreek is not bound by provincial or municipal boundaries.
 Below is a list of all Dutch landstreken with the province(s) in which they are located mentioned between brackets.